 Other texts deal with (possible) links to (then popular guru) Meher Baba, spirituality that forced its way into the compositions of Townshend, as did the topics of mental disorders, split personalities, and politically motivated attempts to improve society, even after the failing attempts of the hippies, changes brought on by the drug culture and various social experiments up into the mid-1970s.

 Generally, the basis for many of the texts here are band interviews and mostly Townshend’s lyrics, who, not unlike Ray Davies of The Kinks, always related strongly to the British working class.
 A feature that rendered the band a lot of “authenticity.”
 Using these sources as the basis for research may have encouraged some authors to add personal experiences, memories of concert attendances and links to other bands of that time.
 For it always is a somewhat difficult enterprise to look for wisdom, answers to the questions of life in general and philosophical revelation in the lyrics of pop songs; as tempting as it is.
 There are hardly ever any short, witty or concise (and rhyming!) statements packed in pop lyrics that could substitute individual experience and hence simplify decision-making.
 Those lyrics naturally were not meant to be used in that way but tell of a unique and mostly fictional situation at a certain time.
 So maybe if the readers substitute the term “philosophy” in this title with “recurring themes in the lyrics of The Who” or “the philosophy of The Who,” it would help.
-Otherwise, the book may fall short of some reader’s expectations.
+Otherwise, the book may fall short of some readers’ expectations.

-The editors Gennaro and Harison (both professors at the University of Southern Indiana) nevertheless have successfully compiled a selection of texts on a band and their followers who could only exist at that particular time.
+The editors Gennaro and Harison (both professors at the University of Southern Indiana) nevertheless have successfully compiled a selection of texts on a band and their followers who could only have existed at that particular time.
 Taken into consideration the huge influence rock bands, popular music and movies had on at least one generation (that today holds many important offices in politics and the economy), The Who definitely did try to leave their mark, and they influenced many listeners.

 This is also the first volume in a new series called “The Philosophy of Popular Culture.”
 Here we have a good compilation of texts that will appeal to anybody interested in popular music, British bands of the 1960s and of course The Who.